ShiftyKitty/MS4-Abhaile/README.md

 - Stripe: Used as payment processor for app

-- Django: Used to create the various apps in Project Abhaile
+- Django: Framework used to create the various apps in Project Abhaile

 - AWS: To remotely store all static and media files.